Click on questions below to view answers:

 Once audits have been conducted‚ summaries of the audit results will be available for public review on each company’s Signatory page.

 The Paris Workshop and its participants focused exclusively on the use and management of cyanide in gold mining.
-Funding for Code development and industry involvement came from the gold mining industry‚ cyanide suppliers and manufacturers.
+Funding for Cyanide Code development and industry involvement came from the gold mining industry‚ cyanide suppliers and manufacturers.
+The program was expanded in 2017 to include cyanide use at silver mines and the producers and transporters of this cyanide.

-Prior to the acceptance of the initial signatories, the Code was revised to allow cyanide manufacturers and transporters to become signatories.
-The Code’s Principles apply broadly to gold mines, cyanide producers and cyanide transporters, while its Standards of Practice are specific to gold mines.
+Prior to the acceptance of the initial signatories, the Cyanide Code was revised to allow cyanide manufacturers and transporters to become signatories.
+The Cyanide Code’s Principles apply broadly to gold and silver mines, cyanide producers and cyanide transporters, while its Standards of Practice are specific to gold and silver mines.
 Cyanide Production and Transport Practices developed specifically for these types of activities have been included in their respective Verification Protocols.

-The Code is not a membership organization.
-Any gold mining operation using cyanide‚ producer of cyanide for use in gold mining‚ or transporter of cyanide for use in gold mining can commit to follow the Code's Principles and Standards of Practice (or Production or Transport Practices, as applicable) by becoming a Code Signatory.
+The Cyanide Code is not a membership organization.
+Gold and silver mining operations‚ and the producers and transporters of the cyanide they use can commit to follow the Cyanide Code's Principles and Standards of Practice (or Production or Transport Practices, as applicable) by becoming Cyanide Code Signatories.

-The Code addresses those issues related to the management of cyanide at gold mines that have been identified as being of most immediate concern.
-These include the production of cyanide; its transport from the producer to the mine; its on-site storage and use in the recovery of gold; decommissioning of cyanide facilities; financial assurance; accident prevention; worker health and safety; emergency response and training; community dialogue; public reporting; and stakeholder involvement.
+The Cyanide Code addresses those issues related to the management of cyanide at gold and silver mines that have been identified as being of most immediate concern.
+These include the production of cyanide; its transport from the producer to the mine; its on-site storage and use in the recovery of gold and silver; decommissioning of cyanide facilities; financial assurance; accident prevention; worker health and safety; emergency response and training; community dialogue; public reporting; and stakeholder involvement.

-This focus has resulted in the development of an international code in a timely manner and presents the opportunity for immediate improvement in the way cyanide is managed at these facilities.
-Other potential issues of concern related to mining‚ such as design and construction of tailings impoundments are currently being pursued through the development of independent codes by other international organizations.
+This focus has resulted in the development of an international Cyanide Code in a timely manner and presents the opportunity for immediate improvement in the way cyanide is managed at these facilities.
+Other potential issues of concern related to mining‚ such as design and construction of tailings impoundments are currently being pursued through the development of independent Cyanide Codes by other international organizations.

-The International Cyanide Management Institute (ICMI) monitors the Code's implementation and evaluates its effectiveness as it is adopted at gold mines around the world, pursuant to its Code Review and Revision procedure.
+The International Cyanide Management Institute (ICMI) monitors the Cyanide Code's implementation and evaluates its effectiveness as it is adopted at gold mines around the world, pursuant to its Cyanide Code Review and Revision procedure.